deepaksinghea/finalprojectdataeng/README.md

 Algorithms used are KNN, SVM, Logistic Regression & Random Forest with hyper parameter tuning.

+# Jupyter Notebook

+Jupyter Notebook consist up of EDA and model building process.
+Final Model is used in the python script.

 # Tech Stack :

 1. StreamLit